crate/commons-codec/README.md

 ## About
 Data decoding, encoding, conversion, and translation utilities.

+## Details
+A collection of reusable utilities with minimal dependencies for transcoding purposes, mostly collected from other projects like [Kotori] and [LorryStream], in order to provide them per standalone package.

 ## Installation
 The package is available from [PyPI] at [data-x].
 To install the most recent version, run: